movider/movider-blog/content/blog/2019-07-16-why-two-factor-authentication-2fa-really-protect-you.md

 **So what is the best alternative?**

 Have you ever watch a sci-fi movie that has scenes of identity verification?
 Authentication like retina scanning, fingerprints are what we meant to.
 If you consider this option, you need to bring the hardware and require the physical of your customer to place on for getting access.
+So, should we move to the SMS Two-Factor Authentication?

 ## **The Advantages Of SMS Two-Factor Authentication**